 • • • •

-On TV, Sky Sports News presenters are getting increasingly exciting by the breaking news that Liverpool have paid a record £67million to sign Roma goalkeeper Alisson Becker.
+On TV, Sky Sports News presenters are getting increasingly excited by the breaking story that Liverpool have paid a record £67million to sign Roma goalkeeper Alisson Becker.
 Such reports are about as far removed from Smith’s experience of professional football as possible.

 Sipping a pint of lager, he is half laughing, half perturbed by his bravado on April 4, 1998.
 As CEO of a company which helps fund social enterprises, he can’t help but worry what the consequences would be these days if he were to find himself on the back page of The Times for leading a mini-revolt against the footballing authorities.